AMChierici/study_notes/ST8_acronyms.md

 **A**ccuracy - data, and results, should be reliable and validated; calculations should take into account all key drivers
 **C**onsistent - over time and with other data sources and analyses
 **E**ase of use - data should be easy to collect, calculations shouldn't be overly complex, system should be documented, extendable and low maintenance, results should be clear and easy for users to interpret
-**T**imely production of results - delay between data cut-off datae and production of results should be minimal.
+**T**imely production of results - delay between data cut-off date and production of results should be minimal.